pypa/pip/docs/html/development/getting-started.rst

 Running Tests
 -------------

-pip uses the :pypi:`pytest` test framework, :pypi:`mock` and :pypi:`pretend`
+pip's tests are written using the :pypi:`pytest` test framework, :pypi:`mock` and :pypi:`pretend`. :pypi:`tox` is used to automate the setup and execution of pip's tests.
-for testing.
-These are automatically installed by tox for running the tests.

 To run tests locally, run: